RaulPPelaez/Naga_KeypadMapper/README.md

 or swap to another config and comeback.

-If the `$HOME/.naga/keyMap.txt` file is missing the daemon won't start (the program will NOT autocreate this file, the install.sh script will copy example files though).
+If the `$HOME/.naga/keyMap.txt` file is missing the daemon won't start (the program will NOT autocreate this file, the install.sh script will copy an example file though).
-	//The copy of the config files might not succeed in wich case you can copy them manually.

 For a key multiple actions may be defined.
-They will be executed sequentially.
+They will then be executed sequentially at the key press.

 An example `keyMap.txt` configuration file is the following: